 - Specialized spaces and events dedicated to support first-year students' academic success like the Niagara FALLS, Onyx Certificate GOLD workshops, Painting and Dance studios, and more

-- Dedicated spaces and staff to support first-year student wellness like the Suffolk Gym and the South Village Health Center and Counseling Center
+- Dedicated spaces and staff to support first-year student wellness like the Suffolk Gym and the South Village Counseling Center.

 What is a Living-Learning Community?